AC01010/BirdSO/eventsupsb.md

 <img align="left" width="160" height="160" style="margin: 10px 10px 10px 10px" src="/BirdSO/ESPics/MartinNguyen.jpg">

-<h4>Martin Minh Nguyen - Event Supervisor - Bird ID: Northern Mockingbird</h4>
+<h4>Martin Nguyen - Event Supervisor - Bird ID: Northern Mockingbird</h4>
 Hello!
 My name is Martin Nguyen and I am a sophomore studying computer science at the University of Texas at Austin.
 I competed in Division C for two years where my favorite events were Codebusters, Game On, and WGYN.
 Now, I'm a part of ATX Scioly where we help organize tournaments and promote STEM outreach.
 Some of my favorite hobbies include playing music, TFT, and speed typing.

 <br>